civilblur/youlag/README.md

 ## About
 "Youlag: Theme and Video Extension for [FreshRSS](https://freshrss.org/)" provides a video-focused browsing experience for your RSS subscriptions.

 This opinionated theme and extension is best for video feeds but may still work with regular content.
-Set up a separate FreshRSS instance if needed.
+Feel free and set up a separate FreshRSS instance if needed.

 ## Features